 Women who reduce their calorie intake, may notice a decrease in their milk quantity.
 So, make sure you pay attention to your milk quantity through your baby’s diaper count or pumping output.
 You can also reach out to me to get a proper diet plan and discuss your weekly success or hurdles.

 Keto Diet Meal Plan Recommendations for Breastfeeding Mamas

 A healthy keto diet that makes sure you still get enough energy to keep moving and performing daily activities has 60-65% fats, 20% protein, and 15-20% carbohydrates in it.
-If we keep this division in mind, here are some keto diet meals you can use and still provide your body enough nutrients to continue nursing your baby.
+If we keep this division in mind, here are some keto diet meals you can use and still provide your body with enough nutrients to continue nursing your baby.

 Keto Breastfeeding Breakfast